-As you probably already know, USAC has launched a brand-new program model that allows you to study abroad for less than 90 days.
+As you probably already know, USAC has launched a new program model that allows you to study abroad for less than 90 days, available in Spring 2022.
 It was created to help make study abroad even more feasible for every student.

 Quarter System Students